dell/csm-docs/content/docs/authorization/cli.md

 ##### Required Flags
 ```
-  -n, --name   Name of the tenant
+  -n, --name   Name of the admin
 ```

 ##### Optional Flags